Slogutis/MailRemover/README.md

 Add Remove All mail in Mail.app

-You can found the deb at
+You can found the deb file at

 https://slogutis.github.io/debs/